Perspective | Our obsession with happiness is making our kids miserable

 Talk about true happiness as more than just pleasure or ease.
 We all want our kids to be happy.
 But what they absorb about what that means is crucial.
 By opening them up to the idea of a sense of purpose, finding meaning in their life, or defining the values important to them, they will have a better understanding of how even challenging, difficult times can cultivate happiness.
 Be aware of the ways that you put external, superficial definitions of happiness — like acing a test or winning a championship — above the internal sense of pride that comes from working hard on something that matters to your child.

-Soon, they (and you) will be on the path to experiencing true happiness — when it actually happens.
+Soon, they (and you) will be more open to the true experience of happiness — and whatever else life brings.

 Follow On Parenting on Facebook and join our discussion group here to talk about parenting and work.
 Sign up here for our weekly newsletter.